Theocritus

 Greek Anthology, VI, 339.

-English: Upon a Tripod Dedicated to Bacchus by Demotheles (James Banks).
+English: Upon a tripod Dedicated to Bacchus by Demotheles (James Banks [Davies], 1853).

 French: Sur un trépied consacré à Dionysos par Damotélès (Leconte de Lisle).